metadatacenter-attic/schemaorg-pipeline/README.md

 # Welcome to the schemaorg-pipeline code repository

 This is the main code repository for the CEDAR schemaorg-pipeline project.
-Please see [our wiki](https://github.com/metadatacenter/schemaorg-pipeline/wiki) for detailed information about the library and the mapping languages.
+Please check [our wiki](https://github.com/metadatacenter/schemaorg-pipeline/wiki) for detailed information about how to use the library and the mapping languages.

 ## Quick Summary

 ### The playground

-Feel free to visit and learn the framework through our [playground](https://schemaorg.metadatacenter.org/playground/) web-app
+Please visit our [playground](https://schemaorg.metadatacenter.org/playground/) web-app to learn more about the pipeline.

 ### Programming with the library

-The code to construct a pipeline is generally in the form of:
+The code to construct a pipeline generally uses the pattern below:
 ```
 String output = Pipeline.create()
       .pipe(...Function1...)